Shefali-Jennifer21/FSWD_A2/README.md

 # Group 5 University System

-This is a university student management system that supports both a command-line interface (CLI) and a graphical user interface (GUI).
-This project developed in Python and using Object-Oriented Programming (OOP).
-This system allows students to register, log in, enrol in subjects, view and remove subjects, and update their passwords.
-Admins can manage student records with options to group, partition, and clear data.
-This project also includes a graphical interface for the University Student System.
-It is composed of several modular GUI files, each responsible for a specific function within the application.
+This is a University Student Management System developed in Python using Object-Oriented Programming (OOP) principles.
+The system supports both a command-line interface (CLI) and a graphical user interface (GUI).
+It allows students to register, log in, enrol in subjects, view or remove enrolled subjects, and update their passwords.
+Admin users can manage student records, including grouping students by grades, partitioning pass/fail results, and clearing the database.

+The project’s GUI component is composed of modular files, each handling a specific function, offering a user-friendly visual alternative to the CLI.

 # Features